Pengkai-Fang/deep-geometric-pathway/README.md

 ## Genomic graph-learning LOG

+#### **TODO**

+1. Figure out the same input for LASSO, check out the result
+2. Modify the model
+3. Try modify the GraphSAGE, and try the results

 #### March 29th

 1. Add `utils.visualize.show_pth()` function, that is able to print out the specific sampled pathway